Infisical/infisical-node/README.md

 If your app only needs to connect to one Infisical project, you should use `infisical.connect`.
 If you need to connect to multiple Infisical projects, use `infisical.createConnection`.

-Both `connect` and `createConnection` take a parameter `serviceToken` and pull in the secrets accessible by that Infisical service token.
+Both `connect` and `createConnection` take a parameter `token` and pull in the secrets accessible by that Infisical token.

 ```
-// using async-await
+// using async-await (recommended)
 await infisical.connect({
-    token: "your_service_token"
+    token: "your_infisical_token"
 });
 ```

 ```
 // using promise chaining
 infisical.connect({
-    token: "your_service_token"
+    token: "your_infisical_token"
 })
 .then(() => {
     console.log('Success!)